RConsortium/R-Certification-WG/10_cdisc_questions.md

     D. It contains the actual order of elements followed by the subject.
     Answer: B. It is the parent domain for all other observations for human clinical subjects.

- 6. Which statement is correct regarding Intention-to-Treat Population?
+ 6. Which statement is correct regarding Intention-to-Treat Population? [comment]: <> (This is not appropriate for CDISC section, perhaps could be moved general programming section)
     A. Primary analysis should include all randomised subjects.
     B. Primary analysis should include all randomised subjects and a subject should take a single study drug.
     C. Primary analysis should include enrolled subjects.